More of America’s graying homeless population retiring on streets - NewsBreak

 Finocchio is one face of America’s graying homeless population, a rapidly expanding group of destitute and desperate people 50 and older suddenly without a permanent home after a job loss, divorce, family death or health crisis during a pandemic.

 “We’re seeing a huge boom in senior homelessness,” said Kendra Hendry, a caseworker at Arizona’s largest shelter, where older people make up about 30% of those staying there.
 “These are not necessarily people who have mental illness or substance abuse problems.
-They are people being pushed into the streets by rising rents.”CA governor wants mental health courts for the homeless
+They are people being pushed into the streets by rising rents.”Fort Benning’s ‘Best Ranger’ competition wraps up in the 60th hour

 Academics project their numbers will nearly triple over the next decade, challenging policymakers from Los Angeles to New York to imagine new ideas for sheltering the last of the baby boomers as they get older, sicker and less able to pay spiraling rents.
 Advocates say much more housing is needed, especially for extremely low-income people.